carpit680/carpit680.github.io/README.md

 This repository contains my portfolio webpage.

-This single-page portfolio is built using only HTML and CSS.
-I aim to implement all of the interactions/animations in the website without any JavaScript.
+This single-page portfolio is built without any frameworks or libraries..

 ## Known issues / pending features:
 * ~~MAJOR: Divs in the experience section overlap each-other on android forms.
 There is a dirty workaround but I am still looking for a better solution.~~